PureStorage-OpenConnect/pure-fb-openmetrics-exporter/README.md

 where the release tag follows the semantic versioning.

 ---
+#### Binaries

+Binary downloads of the exporter can be found on [the Releases page](https://github.com/PureStorage-OpenConnect/pure-fb-openmetrics-exporter/releases/latest).

+---
 ### Local development

 The following commands describe how to run a typical build :